aperconti/TakeHome/README.md

 I spend 1.5 hours on this assignment.

 ##### The tools used for this project are:
-Python
+Python,
-Pandas
+Pandas,
-openpyxl
+openpyxl,
-Juypter notebook
+Juypter notebook,
 Excel